pedronachtigall/ToxCodAn-Genome/Guide/README.md

  - Adjust the number of threads ```-c``` accordingly to your system.
  - Run ```CDSscreening.py -h``` to print the help message.

 If you feel that some toxins are not being properly annotated by ```CDSscreening.py``` pipeline or wants to ensure that all toxins are being correctly screened, you can consider running [ToxCodAn](https://github.com/pedronachtigall/ToxCodAn) and follow its [guide](https://github.com/pedronachtigall/ToxCodAn/tree/master/Guide) to venom gland transcriptomics to perform a manual curation of the toxins present in the transcriptome being analyzed.
-You may also consider running other annotation tools, like [Venomix](https://bitbucket.org/JasonMacrander/venomix/src/master/), [Trinotate](https://github.com/Trinotate/Trinotate), and [Dammit](https://github.com/dib-lab/dammit).
+You may also consider running other annotation tools, like [Venomix](https://bitbucket.org/JasonMacrander/venomix/src/master/), [Trinotate](https://github.com/Trinotate/Trinotate), and [Dammit](https://github.com/dib-lab/dammit), followed by a manual inspection of annotated CDSs.

 </details>
 <br>